 1. Framing Bias

-This bias, as the name suggests, has to do with how a decision is framed.
-Regardless of the actual data, people tend to make decisions based on whether a certain option is presented to us as being positive or negative.
+As the name suggests, this bias has to do with how a decision is framed.
+Regardless of the actual data, people tend to make decisions based on whether a particular option is presented to us as being positive or negative.

 One example of this would be reviewing year-end data.
 If the data is juxtaposed with last year’s lower numbers, the year will look like a great success.
 However, if this same data is compared with projections that you did not meet, the year will look much less profitable.
-Don’t be fooled by the way the data is presented to you: focus on the numbers themselves.
+Don’t be fooled by how the data is presented: focus on the numbers.

 2. Overconfidence Bias

-Overconfidence bias is much like it sounds: the fact that people tend to be much more confident about their own ability to make decisions than they should be.
+Overconfidence bias is much like it sounds: people tend to be much more confident about their decision-making ability than they should be.
 This is especially a problem among business leaders, who tend to be a confident lot.

-The best way to adjust for overconfidence bias is to humbly acknowledge that you don’t have all the answers.
-Keep an open mind and acknowledge that you might be wrong.
-While confidence is a key trait in a leader, hubris is much less becoming.
+The best way to adjust for overconfidence bias is to acknowledge that you humbly don’t have all the answers.
+Keep an open mind and recognize that you might be wrong.
+While confidence is a critical trait in a leader, hubris is much less becoming.

 3. Confirmation Bias

-Humans tend to not want to change their existing beliefs.
-Confirmation bias causes us to subconsciously ignore evidence that goes against the beliefs we currently have.
-For example, if we have a problem employee, we might automatically fixate on the things they do wrong because it confirms our view that this employee is a poor performer.
+Humans tend not to want to change their existing beliefs.
+Confirmation bias causes us to ignore evidence that goes against our current beliefs subconsciously.
+For example, if we have a problem employee, we might automatically fixate on what they do wrong because it confirms our view that this employee is a poor performer.

 On the other hand, if we have a star employee, we’re much more likely to overlook their mistakes because they go against what we want to believe.
-Outside of the workplace, many people choose their news outlet of choice based on whether it supports their current political beliefs, or attend a church that aligns most correctly with their worldview.
+Many people choose their news outlet outside the workplace based on whether it supports their current political beliefs or attends a church that aligns most correctly with their worldview.

-It’s important to remain objective and evaluate all evidence on a case-by-case basis in order to make the best decisions.
+It’s important to remain objective and evaluate all evidence case-by-case to make the best decisions.

 4. Randomness Bias